PrestonTGarcia/PrestonTGarcia.github.io/essays/Simple-But-Difficult.md

 }
 ```

-After hearing about this simplicity and natural language, my first thought was "Wow, Semantic UI is super convenient, and is gonna be a piece of cake".
-I was far from correct, as regardles of its simplicity, learning Semantic UI was just as difficult as learning a whole new programming language.
+After hearing about this simplicity and natural language, my first thought was "Wow, Semantic UI is super convenient, and is going to be a piece of cake".
+I was far from correct, as regardless of its simplicity, learning Semantic UI was just as difficult as learning a whole new programming language.
 This begs the question: is learning Semantic UI over HTML and CSS worth the difficulty?
 In my opinion, the benefits of Semantic UI such as its predictability and simplicity outweigh the difficulties of learning Semantic UI.

 <img class="ui tiny left circular floated image" src="../images/documentation.png" alt="documentation image">